The Essential Guide to Getting Help with your Alcohol and Drug Use.

 You don’t want to tell your doctor or maybe you have spoken to them but it wasn’t really that helpful.

 Some people will just be able to stop, gain control or reduce.
-There is so much information out there.
-But it’s hard to know who to listen to.
+There is so much information out there on how to stop drinking, but it’s hard to know who and what to listen to.

-When I wanted to make a change, I was lucky there was a great trainer and therapist in my life that had already spotted me coming a mile off, so they were ready for the call.
+When I wanted to make a change and find help to stop drinking, I was lucky there was a great trainer and therapist in my life that had already spotted me coming a mile off, so they were ready for the call.
 Also, in some weird way I was trying to help myself.
 The want was there, I wanted my life to be different I just didn’t know how.

-If that person hadn’t been there I don’t know what I would have done, not in a bad way, just in a, don’t know where I would have got the help I needed kinda way.
+If that person hadn’t been there I don’t know what I would have done, not in a bad way, just in a, don’t know where I would have got the help to stop drinking I needed kinda way.

-So, what are the choices open to us if we need more help:
+So, what are the choices open to us if we need more help to stop drinking?

-· Books: There are so many books on addiction, alcohol, drugs, habit and health.
+- Books: There are so many books on addiction, sobriety, alcohol, drugs, habit and health.
 I would say just get reading.
 There are lots of books about peoples own personal stories which can be really empowering and motivating.
 When I was younger I read Tina Turners story quite a few times to remind me anything is possible.
 Also books from specialists like me.
-Look at the reviews, but remember sometimes you just have to read different books as everyone has a different point of view, opinion.
+Look at the reviews, but remember sometimes you just have to read different books as everyone has a different point of view.

-· Friends that have been there: This can be helpful.
-They understand, they can be supportive and tell you what worked for them and cheer you on.
+- Friends that have been there: This can be helpful.
+They understand, they can be supportive and tell you what worked for their sobriety and cheer you on.
 Watch out for the friend that thinks my way is the only way that works, because that just isn’t true.
 The way that works for you is the one.

-· Free treatment services: There are free drug and alcohol services dotted around the country.
-This is different in each area.
+- Free treatment services: There are free drug and alcohol services dotted around the country.
+This is different in each area and all offer different levels of help to stop drinking.
 You will have to search online or ask your health centre to find out.
 Its free so if you haven’t got any money that’s great.
 Again, it will depend on what service they offer, who runs it and the workers, as to what kind of service you get.
 Some will be brilliant and you will get a very experienced worker.
 However due to funding cuts some services have some very inexperienced workers.
 But it’s worth a go if you don’t have any money.

-· Smart Groups: These are new to this country.
+- Smart Groups: These are new to this country.
 Search online.
 There are weekly groups in some cities.
-These are solution focused, confidential groups, led by people who have been there.
+These are solution focused, confidential groups, led by people who have been there and know how to stop drinking.
 They can be an alternative to 12 step.
 People can find them useful, meeting up with others on the same journey.
 If there is a telephone number call that to check on the groups.
 I have found that sometimes they don’t keep the website up to date. https://www.smartrecovery.org.uk/

-· Online programmes: There are a few different online learning programmes springing up for habit and addiction.
+- Online programmes: There are a few different online learning programmes springing up for habit and addiction.
 Choose one that suits you.
 These do not have to cost the earth.
 When picking someone to learn from see my points below.
-Confidential online coaching programme
+My confidential online coaching programme has helped many people to stop drinking and change their behaviour around alcohol.

-· Forums and Facebook Groups: There are many forums and Facebook groups out there.
-If you don’t want to go to a physical group these are a great way to access support.
+- Forums and Facebook Groups: There are many forums and Facebook groups out there.
+If you don’t want to go to a physical group these are a great way to access support and help to stop drinking.
 Giving a similar thing, they should be confidential, moderated well, supportive and positive.
 Have a look around and find one that works for you.
 I find a lot of the groups quite different, with different groups of people in, so it really is shopping around.
 But remember this is the internet, so the same internet rules apply.
-Not everyone is qualified to give an opinion.
+Not everyone is qualified to give an opinion on how to stop drinking.

-· Private therapists or coaches: This can be a good option if you have tried on your own and it’s just not quite working or you can’t move forward in your life.
+- Private therapists or coaches: This can be a good option if you have tried on your own and it’s just not quite working or you can’t move forward in your life.
 Have a look online, can you find someone that is recommended to you?
 Check their reviews, any good therapist or coach worth their salt will offer a free consultation, so you can see if you want to work with them.
 They should have quite a significant online profile so have a good look around and you will find out lots about them and what they do.
 Do they know what they are talking about?
 Are they trained, do they have lots of experience of working with people with addiction, alcohol and drugs?
+I work as an addiction and behaviour specialist and have worked with 1000s of people to change their relationship with drugs and alcohol, if you are interested in working with me check out my coaching options.

-· Rehab: This is quite an expensive option.
+- Rehab: This is quite an expensive option.
 It can work for some people, but its fairly drastic.
-It’s usually for people that have tried everything and their life really is in a terrible mess.
+It’s usually for people that have tried everything, their life really is in a terrible mess and they need intensive help to stop drinking.
 Peoples lives are usually way out of control for them to consider this, or they have a huge amount of money or both.
 I occasionally see people that I think this would be a good option for.
 They are usually homeless, in chaos and their life has become unmanageable.
 The majority of people can build a programme of support around them.

 Sometimes I meet people who wouldn’t even consider paying to see someone to help them live a healthier, happier life.
 They just keep muddling through, not quite getting there or living their life to the full.
 They tell me its weak to ask for help.